 Revision guide packs to be created and given to all PP students in year 11 with guidance given on how to revise effectively delivered at parents' information evening.
-The EEF report of the potential impact of Covid-19 recognises that 'effective remote learning will limit the extent to which the gap widens', this is problematic as The Sutton Trust's recent Covid-19 parent survey found that '34% of disadvantaged parents said their child does not have access to a computer.'
+The EEF report of the potential impact of Covid-19 recognises that 'effective remote learning will limit the extent to which the gap widens', this is problematic as The Sutton Trust's recent Covid- 19 parent survey found that '34% of disadvantaged parents said their child does not have access to a computer.'
 Exam outcomes, student questionnaires.
-SHN November 2021 Revision strategies and small group and 1:1 mentoring sessions to be led by Gila Learning before and after each assessment point.
+UQM November 2022 Revision strategies and small group and 1:1 mentoring sessions to be led by Gila Learning before and after each assessment point.
 The EEF 'Guide to Pupil Premium', 2019 recognises small group and one-to-one tuition as effective for those who are underachieving.
-Working with external mentors and inspiration speakers is also Exam outcomes, student questionnaires.
-SHN After each assessment point.
-Meet with year 8 disadvantaged students prior to picking options and encourage them to follow an ambitious curriculum, including the Ebacc.
-The EEF 'Guide to Pupil Premium', 2019 recognises raising aspirations as an important strategy for narrowing the attainment gap.
+Exam outcomes, student questionnaires.
+UQM After each assessment point.
+Meet with year 9 disadvantaged students prior to picking options and encourage them to follow an ambitious curriculum, including the Ebacc.
+The EEF 'Guide to Pupil Premium', 2019 recognise raising aspirations as an important strategy for narrowing the attainment gap.
 Rising numbers of PP students choosing the Ebacc, exam outcomes.
-SHN, DCA April 2022
+UQM, KAD, DMY April 2023